 3) Defective bump knob – Many trimmers will use a bump knob that can be tapped on the ground to activate a spool inside the trimmer head to issue more line.
 If the bump knob is defective (or the spool is damaged, for that matter), the line won’t feed properly.
 Again, both of these parts can be replaced to fix the problem.

-4) Wrong size trimmer line – Not all trimmer line is equal as the size and thickness of the line varies depending on the trimmer model.
+4) Wrong size trimmer line – Not all trimmer line is equal as the size and thickness of the line vary depending on the trimmer model.
 As noted earlier, the most common diameters for residential use range from 65/100th of an inch to 95/100th of an inch, but you need to make sure you’re using the right line for your model.
 Otherwise, the line can become jammed inside the head.